 The EBacc is a suite of highly valued subjects comprising English, Mathematics, at least two sciences (including Computer Science), a language and Geography or History.
 The EBacc is one measure that the government uses to check that students are following a broad and balanced curriculum.

-However, at Colton Hills we believe that the arts, design and technology and vocational subjects are also important in the curriculum for students and want students to follow the pathway that suits them.
+However, we believe that the arts, design and technology and vocational subjects can also be important in the curriculum for some students.

 DO STUDENTS HAVE TO FOLLOW THE EBacc?